 Employment and Job Creation

 Sri Lanka’s aviation sector has played a significant role in generating employment opportunities.
-The sector has created direct and indirect employment opportunities for thousands of people, including pilots, cabin crew, ground handling staff, air traffic controllers, and maintenance personnel.
-In addition, the sector’s growth has led to the creation of jobs in related industries such as tourism, hospitality, and transportation.
+The sector has created jobs for thousands of people.
+This includes pilots, cabin crew, ground staff, air traffic controllers, and maintenance workers.
+The growth of the sector has also created jobs in related fields like tourism, hospitality, and transportation.

 Tourism and Trade Facilitation

 The aviation sector has been instrumental in promoting Sri Lanka’s tourism industry by providing convenient and affordable air travel options for tourists.
 The sector has also facilitated the movement of goods and services, thereby contributing to the growth of international trade.
-Developing new airports and expanding existing ones have further enhanced the country’s connectivity with the rest of the world, making it an attractive destination for tourists and businesses.
+Building new airports and expanding current ones have improved the country’s connections to the world.
+This makes it a more appealing place for tourists and businesses.

 Foreign Direct Investment and Infrastructure Development

 The aviation sector has attracted significant foreign direct investment (FDI) into Sri Lanka, leading to the development of modern airports and related infrastructure.
 The industry has also contributed to developing the country’s transport infrastructure by improving road networks and public transportation facilities.
-The sector’s growth has also led to the development of ancillary industries such as aircraft maintenance, repair, and overhaul (MRO) services, creating new opportunities for local businesses.
+The sector’s growth has also led to new industries.
+These include aircraft maintenance, repair, and overhaul (MRO) services.
+This growth creates new chances for local businesses.

 Overall, Sri Lanka’s aviation sector has made significant economic contributions to the country’s development.
-The sector’s role in generating employment, promoting tourism and trade, attracting FDI, and developing infrastructure has helped to drive economic growth and improve the country’s competitiveness on the global stage.
+The sector helps create jobs, boost tourism and trade, attract foreign investment, and build infrastructure.
+This support drives economic growth and makes the country more competitive globally.

 Policy Environment and Regulatory Framework